Saturday, December 21, 2024

 In the gazebo next to the entrance of the colony, two more military men are smoking in a simple, worn-out “pixel”.
 Personnel officers of the 28th mechanized brigade from the Odessa region are also on a recruiting tour of the colonies of central Ukraine.
 And they are also lagging behind - because they were also not included in the list of “brigades for prisoners.”

 “Someone messed something up there, and our people are simply not allowed to see the prisoners.
-They say: recruit in your south,” complains the no longer young star Viktor Lyakh.
+They say: recruit in your south,” complains the no longer young senior leader Viktor Lyakh.
 “Where can I get people if we have 15 people holding a kilometer of trench on the front end?!”

 The leaders of this colony, it seems, are also not happy with the visit of the recruiters.
 After a short argument at the checkpoint, the military is eventually led to a meeting with potential fighters.
 DW correspondents, despite a preliminary agreement, are not allowed into the “zone.”
 “Understand, we are responsible for the safety of prisoners.
 As soon as the Russians see that they are recruiting for the Armed Forces of Ukraine, the “martyrs” will immediately arrive,” the head of the colony justifies himself, making a promise not to mention its full name and location.